The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: A by-product: a new combinatorial representation for the cells in higher dimensions

-\begin{expl} The possible $\ell$-dimensional faces, $\ell=0,1,\ldots,m-1$, can be found by observing that any such a face is the intersection of hyperplanes.
-Indeed, the $(m-1)$-dimensional faces are all the hyperplanes $L_i$ which appear in the representation of the vertices.
-For finding the $(m-2)$-dimensional faces we fix an hyperplane $L_i$ and look at all the vertices $u$ having $L_i$ in their combinatorial representation.
-In the representation of any such a vertex $u$ appear other hyperplanes $L_j$, and $L_i\cap L_j$ is an $(m-2)$-dimensional face.
-By going over all the possible hyperplanes of $u$, all the possible $u$, and all the possible $L_i$, we can find and represent all the possible $(m-2)$-dimensional faces (for instance, $L_i\cap L_j$ can be represented by an array containing the parameters defining both $L_i$ and $L_j$).
-A similar procedure can be used for the other $\ell$-dimensional faces. \end{expl}
+\begin{expl} Information regarding all the various $\ell$-dimensional faces of the cell, $\ell=0,1,\ldots,m-1$, can be found by observing that any such a face is located on the intersection of hyperplanes.
+Indeed, the $(m-1)$-dimensional faces are located on the hyperplanes $L_i$ which appear in the representation of the vertices.
+Thus, in order to find all the vertices which span a given $(m-1)$-dimensional face, say a one located on the hyperplane $L_{i_1}$, we simply need to search for all the vertices having $L_{i_1}$ in ther combinatorial representation.
+Consider now the $(m-2)$-dimensional faces; we fix an hyperplane $L_i$ and look at all the vertices $u$ having $L_i$ in their combinatorial representation; in the representation of any such a vertex $u$, there are other hyperplanes $L_j$, and an $(m-2)$-dimensional face is located on $L_i\cap L_j$.
+By going over all the possible hyperplanes of $u$, all the possible $u$, and all the possible $L_i$, we can find and represent all the possible linear subspaces on which the $(m-2)$-dimensional faces are located (note: $L_i\cap L_j$ can be represented by an array containing the parameters defining both $L_i$ and $L_j$).
+We can also find all the vertices which span a given $(m-2)$-dimensional face: such a face is located on the intersection of, say, the hyperplane $L_{i_1}$ and the hyperplane $L_{i_2}$; hence we simply need to find all the vertices having $L_{i_1}$ and $L_{i_2}$ in their combinatorial representation.
+Similar things can be said regarding the other $\ell$-dimensional faces, $\ell=0,1,\ldots,m-1$. \end{expl}

-\begin{expl} Given a vertex $u$ with a given combinatorial representation, its neighbor vertices can be found by observing that if $u$ and $v$ are neighbors, then they located on the same 1-dimensional face.
-This face is the intersection of $m-1$ hyperplanes.
-Hence for finding the neighbor vertices of $u$ we simply need to go over the list of vertices $v$ and choose the ones whose combinatorial representation contains $m-1$ hyperplanes which also appear in the representation of $u$. \end{expl}
+\begin{expl} Given a vertex $u$ with a given combinatorial representation, its neighbor vertices can be found by observing that if $u$ and $v$ are neighbors, then they are located on the same 1-dimensional face.
+This face is located on the linear subspace which is the intersection of $m-1$ hyperplanes.
+Hence, for finding the neighbor vertices of $u$ we simply need to go over the list of vertices $v$ and choose the ones whose combinatorial representation contains $m-1$ hyperplanes which also appear in the representation of $u$. \end{expl}